Background

 Medical Therapy

-- Supervised exercise therapy: structured walking programs (3 sessions/week, 30–60 minutes) improve claudication distance by 50–200% and are a Class I recommendation (Level of Evidence A) [21].
+- Supervised exercise therapy (SET): structured walking programs (3 sessions/week, 30–60 minutes) improve claudication distance by 50–200% and remain a Class I recommendation (Lane 2017)📄,(Conte 2025).
+Recent systematic reviews confirm SET as a primary non-invasive treatment for improving both maximal and pain-free walking distances (Saadi 2025).

-- Dual-pathway inhibition: rivaroxaban 2.5 mg BID plus aspirin reduces major adverse cardiovascular events (MACE) and major adverse limb events (MALE) by 24% (COMPASS trial), with increased but manageable bleeding risk [25].
+- Dual-pathway inhibition: rivaroxaban 2.5 mg BID plus aspirin reduces major adverse cardiovascular events (MACE) and major adverse limb events (MALE) by 24% (COMPASS trial), with increased but manageable bleeding risk (Eikelboom 2017)📄.

-- Post-revascularization antithrombotic therapy: after lower extremity revascularization, rivaroxaban 2.5 mg BID plus aspirin reduces acute limb ischemia and MACE compared with aspirin alone (VOYAGER-PAD), balancing efficacy against increased bleeding risk in appropriate candidates [27].
+- Post-revascularization antithrombotic therapy: after lower extremity revascularization (LER), rivaroxaban 2.5 mg BID plus aspirin reduces acute limb ischemia (ALI) and MACE compared with aspirin alone (VOYAGER-PAD), balancing efficacy against increased bleeding risk in appropriate candidates (Bonaca 2020)📄.
+Recent evidence highlights significant practice variations in antithrombotic selection and the potential role of extended clopidogrel therapy (Wells 2025).

 Endovascular therapy